dashkite/confidential-www/src/guides/symmetric-encryption/article.md

 # Symmetric Encryption

 Alice would like to encrypt her data at rest.
-This calls for [symmetric encryption][symmetric-encryption], allowing Alice to encrypt and decrypt private data with the same key.
+This calls for [symmetric encryption][], allowing Alice to encrypt and decrypt private data with the same key.di

 She starts by importing Panda-Confidential and instantiating the API.